 Are you fit enough to keep walking?
 About 18km beyond the city centre are the Beeston Castle ruins with lofty walls that sprawl along mountainous heights not recommended for blokes with acrophobia.
 Surrounded by gorgeous woods and ancient caves populated during Britain’s Iron Age, there’s a fee to tour this landmark, but it’s worth every Euro.

-If you’d just as soon use your energy for shopping, our cabs can deliver you to Beeston Castle in about 20 minutes and return you to town once you’ve had your fill and you’re ready to take up the shopping gauntlet once again, intrepid traveler.
+If you’d just as soon use your energy for shopping, our cabs can deliver you to Beeston Castle in about 20 minutes and return you to town once you’ve had your fill and you’re ready to take up the shopping gauntlet once again, intrepid traveller.
 Otherwise, stipulate a museum stop to learn more about area environs.

 Leave without seeing a museum?
 You can’t

 While some travel guides refer to the Grosvenor Museum, built in 1886, as a hot spot, we take issue with that descriptor.
 The place is cool—and filled with variety.
-Discover Roman artifacts.
+Discover Roman artefacts.
 The creative efforts of local artisans.
 Fascinating historical exhibits that trace Chester’s silver trade.

-Do more than walk around and take in exhibits: Family activities designed for fidgety little ones are available, so mum and dad can relax without worrying that the sound of a precious artifact being dropped can be blamed on their child.
+Do more than walk around and take in exhibits: Family activities designed for fidgety little ones are available, so mum and dad can relax without worrying that the sound of a precious artefact being dropped can be blamed on their child.

-One of the biggest draws in city centre is a museum of a different sort: you must see the recently excavated Roman amphitheater that’s the largest ex-training and entertainment complex of the Roman era in this part of England.
+One of the biggest draws in city centre is a museum of a different sort: you must see the recently excavated Roman amphitheatre that’s the largest ex-training and entertainment complex of the Roman era in this part of England.

-By recently, we mean that it was 1950 when archeologists discovered this ancient arena.
+By recently, we mean that it was 1950 when archaeologists discovered this ancient arena.
 If your children were good during your visit to Grosvenor Museum, let them run free here while pretending to be Roman warriors of old.